U.S. House backs removal of 'most-favored' trade status for Russia, Belarus | Politics

 The U.S. House of Representatives overwhelmingly backed legislation on Thursday to remove "most favored nation" trade status for Russia and Belarus over the invasion of Ukraine, paving the way for higher tariffs on imports from the countries.
 The Democratic-controlled House voted 424-8 in favor of removing Permanent Normal Trade Relations (PNTR) status, the latest congressional effort to put economic pressure on Moscow.

-President Joe Biden's administration has pledged to revoke Russia's normal trade relations at the World Trade Organization, a move that requires congressional approval.
 To become law, the measure must also pass the Senate.
 Senate Democratic Majority Leader Chuck Schumer said it would move through the Senate quickly, after approval by the House.
+The move to revoke Russia's status at the World Trade Organization is being coordinated with similar efforts by other G7 democracies.
+It would automatically raise U.S. tariffs to non-WTO rates for imports from Russia and it authorizes U.S. President Joe Biden to proclaim higher tariff rates on products from both Russia and Belarus.

+But after a ban on U.S. imports of Russian energy products last week, the impact from the tariff status change may be largely symbolic, said Chad Bown, a senior fellow with the Peterson Institute for International Economics.
+"Looking at the data, we just don't import a lot of stuff from Russia," Bown said.

-The House vote took place a day Ukrainian President Volodomyr Zelenskiy made an emotional speech to Congress - via videolink - appealing for more support.
-Many lawmakers wore Ukraine flag pins as they voted.
-Trade status revocation will allow the Biden administration to impose higher tariffs on Russian and Belarusian imports than the current levels that Washington has pledged to all World Trade Organization member countries.
+According to World Bank data, the biggest non-petroleum imports from Russia in 2020 were palladium, raw "pig" iron, rhodium, unwrought aluminum alloys, plywood and fertilizers.
+Palladium and rhodium are used in automotive catalytic converters.
+The House vote took place a day after Ukrainian President Volodomyr Zelenskiy made an emotional speech to Congress - via videolink - appealing for more support.
+Many lawmakers wore Ukrainian flag pins as they voted.

 The measure also would expand the Global Magnitsky Human Rights Accountability Act, easing the imposition of sanctions on Russian officials for human rights violations.
 All eight "no" votes came from Republicans, some of whom said the Magnitsky provision gave too much power to the president.